roonstott/beep-boop/README.md

 Expected Output:
 [0, "Beep!", 2, 3, 4, 5];

-Test: "It will replace all elements that contain/include the character "1" with the string "Beep!"
+Test: "It should replace all elements that contain/include the character "1" with the string "Beep!"
 Code:
 let array = ["0", "1", "2", "3", "4", "5", "6", "7", "8", "9", "10"];
 beepBoop(array);